 What more needs to be said?
 It’s Slayer!
 The final live statement from the most vicious and influential thrash metal band of all time.

-LORD: Fallen Idols, Totally Unicorn: Sorry, Slipknot: We Are Not Your Kind, Black Rheno: Noise Smasher, I Built the Sky: The Zenith Rise, The Tea Party: Black River EP, Voyager: Colours in the Sun, Rammstein: Untitled, Beastwars: IV, Alcest: Spritual Instinct, Eye of the Enemy: Titan.
+LORD: Fallen Idols, Totally Unicorn: Sorry, Slipknot: We Are Not Your Kind, Black Rheno: Noise Smasher, I Built the Sky: The Zenith Rise, The Tea Party: Black River EP, Voyager: Colours in the Sun, Rammstein: Untitled, Beastwars: IV, Alcest: Spritual Instinct, Eye of the Enemy: Titan, Baroness: Gold and Grey.
 Extra special mention to the 30th anniversary edition of Ian Moss’ Matchbook.

 Iggy Pop at the Sydney Opera House